-During December 2014, the CEAA announced an Environmental Assessment Decision for the proposed Project (See SGF News Release dated December 3, 2014).
+During December 2014, the Canadian Environmental Assessment Agency ("CEAA" or the "Agency") announced an Environmental Assessment Decision for the proposed Project (See SGF News Release dated December 3, 2014).
 The Honourable Leona Aglukkaq, Environment Minister, announced that the Project "is not likely to cause significant adverse environmental effects when the mitigation measures described in the Comprehensive Study Report are taken into account".

-The Company also announced that it has filed the final Environmental Impact Statement ("EIS") for the Project to the Ministry and the CEAA (See SGF News Release dated August 6, 2014).
+The CEAA is the lead agency for the Federal government and Saskatchewan Ministry of Environment ("Ministry") is the lead agency on behalf of the Province, which are jointly conducting the environmental assessment of the proposed Project.
+The Company filed the final Environmental Impact Statement ("EIS") for the Project to the Ministry and the CEAA (See SGF News Release dated August 6, 2014).
 The EIS was prepared at the request of the Ministry and includes all updates, revisions, information requests and the Company's responses.
-The Final EIS was released for public comment by the Saskatchewan Ministry of Environment in January 2015.
+The final EIS was released for public comment by the Ministry in January 2015.
 The public was invited to comment on the EIS and the Ministry's technical review comments.
+The Ministry is continuing to work on fulfilling the province's duty to consult responsibilities with First Nation and Métis communities potentially impacted by the proposed Project.